tempest-concorde/fedora-bootc-dashboard/README.md

 4. The shutdown timer uses the system clock - ensure proper timezone configuration
 5. User configurations in `/var/home/kiosk/` persist across bootc updates
 6. Kickstart handles initial system setup including user creation and configuration
+7. Time synchronization is handled by chrony (chronyd service) which is ideal for systems that may be intermittently connected